tim-vlc/xhec-mlops-project-student/README.md

   - A working API which can be used to make predictions on new data
     - The API can run on a docker container
     - The API has validation on input data (use Pydantic)
-  - The code to get the trained model and encoder is in a separate module and must reproducible (not necessarily in a docker container)
+  - The code to get the trained model and encoder is in a separate module and must be reproducible (not necessarily in a docker container)
   - The workflows to train the model and to make the inference (prediction of the age of abalone) are in separate modules and use Prefect `flow` and `task` objects
+- Use of *Pull Requests* (see below) to coordinate your collaboration

 ## Steps to reproduce to build the deliverable